updated May 2, 2024

 Prevention of migraine pain and disability

-Botox, onabotulinumtoxin A, has been FDA approved for treating chronic migraine, meaning patients with frequent headaches and other migraine symptoms for at least 3 months.
+Botox, onabotulinumtoxin A, has been FDA-approved for treating chronic migraine, meaning patients with frequent headaches and other migraine symptoms for at least 3 months.

-Manufactured by Allergan, a vial containing 200 units costs $1452, per goodrx.com.
-For migraine, the drug is injected in the upper facial muscles by a physician specifically trained in its use.
+Yes the same drug used to treat wrinkles, Botox, can prevent migraine.
+For migraine, the drug is injected into the upper facial muscles by a physician specifically trained in its use.

-- Erenumab-brand
+- Erenumab-Aimovig

 - Fremanezumab-Ajoovy

-Simple and effective ways to manage chronic pain
+Simple and effective ways to manage chronic pain -part 2 of a series

-Preventing cervical cancer with the HPV vaccine
+Keep readingPreventing cervical cancer with the HPV vaccine

 Infection with the HPV, human papillomavirus, causes genital warts and changes in the cervix called CIN which can lead to cervical cancer.